 That said, I do spend time studying it what I find to make sure it is kosher, as it were.
 I don’t want to lead anyone astray, I don’t want to mislead anyone.
 This is not a trivia site and it’s all too important to not be careful with what I put here on the blog.
 I have a theologian friend who I run things by when I run into something I’m not sure about, even after researching it a while.
 He’s not to blame if I make any errors but I try very hard not to make them.

 So why should you listen to me?
 I haven’t the fog.
 But if you do, then thank you.
 I try to pass on to you what interests me.
 I hope at least some of it interests you, too.
 You’ll notice that, unlike many other blogs out there, I do not focus on current events as a rule, though sometimes I do.
 But generally speaking it’s not my bag.
 I write about what I wanna write about when I wanna write it and that’s the way it is.

 Thank you for visiting and reading.
 I hope you’re staying safe and well.
 I’m such a hermit by nature (and by what nature has done to me!) that I almost can’t tell any difference between these days and the last few years anyway.
 But I know that’s not the case for most people.
 I hope the world returns to something resembling normalcy soon.
 Until next time, whoever and wherever you are, may the Lord bless you and keep you, and may the peace of Christ be always with you. +JMJ+

-Join me on Tuesdays & Fridays Live on Twitter at 8pm EDT, 7pm CDT to pray for all those affected by the #Coronavirus.
+Join me on Fridays Live on Twitter at 8pm ET, 7pm CT to pray for all those affected by the Coronavirus, to cultivate a culture of Life and Love, and to end the culture of death.
 “The Rosary is the ‘weapon’ for these times.” — Padre Pio